Elias Díaz Player Props: Rockies vs. Yankees

-Elias Diaz -- with a slugging percentage of .188 in his past 10 games (including zero home runs) -- will be in action for the Colorado Rockies versus the New York Yankees, with Clarke Schmidt on the mound, on July 15 at 8:10 PM ET.
+The Colorado Rockies, including Elias Diaz (.152 slugging percentage in past 10 games, including zero homers), take on starter Gerrit Cole and the New York Yankees at Coors Field, Sunday at 3:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Yankees.
+He had a hitless performance in his previous game (0-for-3) against the Yankees.

 Elias Díaz Game Info & Props vs. the Yankees